Access and Understand GMAT® Exam Scores

 An official GMAT Score Report shows each of these scores and the associated percentile ranking.
 The ranking indicates the percentage of exam scores below this score, based on the scores of the entire GMAT testing population for the most recent three-year period.
 Although the percentile rank may change slightly from year to year, the scaled numerical score never changes.
 The score report includes all of a test taker’s GMAT exam results from the past five years, the most recent AWA essay response, and helpful background information for each candidate, such as country of citizenship and GPA.
 Total GMAT scores range from 200 to 800, and two-thirds of test takers score between 400 and 600.

 Test takers may print an unofficial score report after they finish the exam, but this does not include the AWA score and should not be accepted by schools instead of an Official Score Report.
-When you access scores, they will have a consistent look and structure, whether the test was taken in New York City or Bangladesh.
-Exam and scores are administered and reported in extremely secure conditions, ensuring you receive accurate and valid scores.
+Scores will have a consistent look and structure, whether the test was taken in New York City or Bangladesh.

-Accessing scores is easy: It’s all online, available when you need it, regardless of your time zone.
-You have the flexibility to download score report data and then import the data into your own database.
+Accessing scores is easy: it’s all online, available when needed, regardless of time zone.
+Test takers have the flexibility to download score report data and then import the data into your own database.